 Local Articles original

 There's something special about Johannesburg during the festive season.
-For one thing, it's peaceful - most families are packing up and heading down to the coast - which means that popular holiday destinations such as Cape Town and Durban will be experiencing an influx of 'Vaalies' (people from the Transvaal Province - now called Gauteng).
+For one thing, it's peaceful - most families are packing up and heading down to the coast - which means that popular holiday destinations such as and Durban will be experiencing an influx of 'Vaalies' (people from the Transvaal Province - now called Gauteng).
 Gauteng number-plates are seen far and wide.
 Sure, it's great to get away - but there are downsides to leaving the city.
 Just think toll gates, queues, fighting for umbrella space on the beach. . .

 A typical afternoon thundershower in the Joburg summertime

 This is where Joburg comes into its own as a holiday destination.
 There is still so much to do and see, without having to compete with mad crowds.
 Once the Christmas gift rush is over, and the corporates have taken their leave, one can take a quiet drive at any time, day or night.
 Sights include amazing Christmas tree displays at Cosmopolitan shopping malls such as Sandton City; smells include delicious breads at one of the many continental bakeries, and let's not forget summer braais and the aroma of braaivleis.
 Sounds include children jumping into swimming pools, followed by late afternoon Highveld thunderstorms.
 The atmosphere is simply magical with the display of bright lights flashing in silence.
 It's untouched.

 Â It is possible to find parking, and sip on a cooldrink at a pavement cafÃ© in solitude.
 Experience the sounds of nature at one